-Distinguished architects who are not U.S. citizens or residents and who do not primarily practice architecture within the United States may be nominated for Honorary Fellowship.
+Distinguished architects who are not US citizens or residents and who do not primarily practice architecture within the US may be nominated for Honorary Fellowship.

 Any member of the Institute may act as a sponsor and nominate a qualified individual for honorary fellowship.

 Objects of Nomination